Table Of Contents

 Secure internships or industrial placements while studying.
 This gives you real workplace experience, allows you to work with professionals and helps you understand how Accounting Firms operate.
 Internships also make your CV stronger.

-Example: Apply for summer internships at Big 4 firms or join a local accounting firm to gain experience.
+Apply for summer internships at Big 4 firms or join a local Accounting firm to gain experience.

 4) Take the CA Exam